“The Art of Laying an Egg:

 She didn’t seem to be in pain and I didn’t want her to miss out on the scratch, so I set her down.
 As I was starting to turn around thinking “Please don’t let her be egg-bound”, PLOP goes the butt-nugget.
 She looked back at me with such a satisfied ha-ha kind of look.
 She then trotted off to join her feathered friends for her share of the evening snack.
 Well, folks, this got me a’thinkin‘ and a’readin‘ and here’s that’s what I want to share with you.

 What is “egg-bound”?

-I’ve known what being egg-bound meant for a while because I had a duck that seemed to be egg-bound.
+I’ve known what it meant for a while because I had a duck that seemed to have the problem.
 As green as I am, I freaked out and did an amazing amount of reading up on what it means to be egg-bound and how to fix it.
 Here’s what I found in short:

-- To be ‘egg-bound’ means the hen has an egg stuck somewhere in her oviduct.
+- It means the hen has an egg stuck somewhere in her oviduct.
 Usually, it’s somewhere between the uterus and the cloaca, making it possible to see the egg in certain situations from the cloaca/vent.
 If you don’t know the anatomy of the avian reproductive system, check out this page!

 - Being egg-bound is serious and can lead to death and infection in your hen.
 Unfortunately, it can also be a pain to deal with, no pun intended.

 - Dealing with an egg-bound chicken or duck is no easy task and should never be tried without thorough reading on the subject.
 There are many steps you can take prevent having an egg-bound hen such as providing them with the correct nutrition, enough space to lay, etc.